paramientos/wmi-helper/README.md

 # wmi-helper
 Wmi Helper for C#

-WMI (Windows Management Instrumentation) information can be hande by C# easily.But maybe you want to use the strong typed object in your project.
-So wmi-helper does automatic mapping to model clases, so you can easily work with WMI classes without having to worry about writing complex queries and handling WMI connections
+WMI (Windows Management Instrumentation) information can be hande by C# easly.But maybe you want to use strong typed object in your project.So wmi-helperd does automatic mapping to model clases so you can easily work with WMI classes without having to worry about writing complex queries and handling WMI connections

 ## Usage

-     public class ComputerSystemInfoModel
+     public class OperatingSystemInfoModel
         {
-            public string Caption{ get; set; }
-            public string WorkGroup { get; set; }
+            public string Caption { get; set; }
-            public string Manufacturer{ get; set; }
+    		public string BuildNumber { get; set; }
-            public string Model { get; set; }
+    		public string OSArchitecture { get; set; }
-            public string Name { get; set; }
+    		public string Version { get; set; }
-            public string PrimaryOwnerName{ get; set; }
+            public string WindowsDirectory { get; set; }
         }

-     public async Task<ComputerSystemInfoModel> GetComputerSystem()
+      public async Task<OperatingSystemInfoModel> GetOperationSystem()
        {
-         return await WmiConnectionHelper.QueryFirstOrDefaultAsync<ComputerSystemInfoModel>(
-             "SELECT * FROM Win32_ComputerSystem");
+          return await Wmi.QueryAsync<OperatingSystemInfoModel>("SELECT * FROM Win32_OperatingSystem");
        }

 ## Avilable methods :